-Private water supplies utilise forest burns for water where properties are not served by mains water, and the few that are present within these forests are recorded on our GIS mapping layers to ensure they are prioritised during any works within the forest.
-The public water supply for the majority of the island comes from the Mishnish Lochs to the north of Lettermore but the supply for Dervaig comes from the catchment covering parts of Aintuim and Crannich forests.
-Private water supplies utilize forest burns for water.
+Private water supplies utilise forest burns where properties are not served by mains water, and the few that are present within these forests are recorded on our GIS mapping layers to ensure they are prioritised during any works within the forest.
+Both the intake for the supplies and the catchment areas upstream are identified.
+The public water supply for the majority of the island comes from the Mishnish Lochs to the north of Aros within this LMP area although Dervaig to the west has a separate supply to the south of the village.
 There are plenty of opportunities within the longer term to develop robust riparian corridors.
 These will contribute to habitat network development, private water supplies and fishing interests.